[78-L] HMV Junior and Columbia 113a repair work ongoing...

 rubber washer, and/or a curved neck coupling tube (trunnion) which can be

-designed to provide an offset distance and inwards azimuth tilt which reduce
+designed to provide an offset distance and inwards azimuth tilt which

-wedged silicone joint in the past for adjusting a better tracking error,
+a wedged silicone joint in the past for adjusting a better tracking error,

 with overall good results.
 But it caused another collateral problem: due to

-the great thickness and softness of the silicone joint, it was too compliant
+the great thickness and softness of the silicone joint, it was too

-azimuth.
+improving the azimuth.
 Will report later.